 Minnesota’s buffer law establishes new perennial vegetation buffers of up to 50 feet along lakes, rivers, and streams and buffers of 16.5 feet along ditches.
 These buffers will help filter out phosphorus, nitrogen and sediment.
-The deadline for implementation for buffers on public waters is November 1, 2017.
-The deadline for public ditches is November 1, 2018.
+The deadline for implementation for buffers on public waters was November 1, 2017.
+The deadline for public ditches was November 1, 2018.
 The law provides flexibility for landowners to install alternative practices with equivalent water quality benefits that are based on the Natural Resources Conservation Service Field Office Technical Guide.

 The Board of Water and Soil Resources (BWSR) reports that statewide 95.5% of parcels adjacent to Minnesota waters meet preliminary compliance with the law.
 Soil Water Conservation Districts (SWCDs) are reporting encouraging progress in their work with landowners around the state.
 View the buffer maps for a visual representation of the Minnesota Buffer Law.